Laco Novomeský: Literary and political career

 He joined the Communist Party of Czechoslovakia in 1925 and worked for its press.
 He was the editor of the Communist Party's newspaper Pravda (previously it was named the Truth of Poverty).

 In 1927 he was arrested by the Czechoslovak authorities for press offence and sentenced to 10 years in prison however he was released by bail.

 He went to Prague and joined the group of left-wing intellectuals around the DAV magazine.

 The members of DAV also had influence in the Youth Club (sk.
 Klub mladých), which joined to the Art discussion club of Slovakia (sk.
 Umelecká beseda), which together with the DAV organized book-reading parties with poetry of important Slovak writers like Lukáč, Smrek, Novomeský and Okáli.
 DAV supported internationalism on the one hand, and too equality between Slovaks and Czechs.
 The concept of DAV connected the political line on the one hand, and the aesthetic line on the other hand.
-After the ban on the DAV project (by representatives of the new Slovak state), individual members (Urx, Novomeský, Husák, Clementis) participated in the organization of the Slovak National Uprising 1944 (Eduard Urx was even executed by the Nazis; Gustav Husak was one of the most important organizers of the Slovak National Uprising 1944).
+After the ban on the DAV project (by representatives of the new Slovak state), individual members (Urx, Novomeský, Sirácky, Husák, Clementis) participated in the organization of the Slovak National Uprising 1944 (Eduard Urx was even executed by the Nazis; Gustav Husak was one of the most important organizers of the Slovak National Uprising 1944).
 Ex-DAV members, Husák, Okáli, Clementis and Novomeský became part of the government in exile (in London) and after the end of the war they took part in taking power.

 Novomeský rejected the Manifesto of the Seven and supported Klement Gottwald and the Sovietisation of the Communist Party of Czechoslovakia.
 He wrote against the seven left-wing intellectuals and called for the intellectual left to support the new Party line by saying "The intellectual left cannot stand above the party".

 In 1936, the Spanish Civil War broke out against general Franco's insurgency, in which Novomeský became involved in Czechoslovakia by organizing International Brigades (he also founded the Club of Friends of Spain).
 A year later, he participated in the congress in Paris and became a direct participant in the fighting (he got directly to the Czechoslovak combat units fighting the fascists) and the congress of the International Association of Writers for the Defense of Culture in Valencia, Barcelona and Madrid.
 Many of his memoirs about the Civil War were later published.